RyotaSa/Neighborhood-Map/README.md

 # Neighborhood-Map

 **Description**
 This is neighborhood map app to show some places where are located around my house.
-Specifically, there are noodle shops.
+Specifically, there are some of noodle shops in Tokyo.
 The project features FoursqureAPI and Knockout.js.

 **Instruction**